puli/docs.puli.io/web-assets.rst

 By default, Puli generates URLs with the format ``/%s``, where ``%s`` is replaced by the resource's path relative to the install target.
-Let's run ``puli web`` again to get a better understanding:
+Let's run ``puli asset`` again to get a better understanding:

 .. code-block:: text

-    The following web resources are currently enabled:
+    The following web assets are currently enabled:

         Target default (alias of: local)
         Location:   public_html